benbyford/ai-ethics-framework/Issues.md

 - ### Accountantable

+- ### Job loss or augmentation

+  - Have you considered how the system will impact your workforce, how hey do their work, what upskilling they may need, or whether it will hollow out their job?

 - ### Dogma

   - Have you considered the dogmatic nature of your systems that may inforce or exasperate unfairness found in the data or team's implementation?